unboxedjs/schoolzone/README.md

 ### TODO List

-- Implement GET,PUT,POST and DELETE for todos.
+- Identify and include index for your db schema
+- Look into aggregate function.

 ### Terminal Commands Used

-- nest g mo controllers/micro
-- nest g co controllers/micro/todo --no-spec --flat
-- nest g s controllers/micro/todo --no-spec --flat
+- Nil

 ### Problems you might Run Into

 - Nil

-### Lecture 57
+### Lecture 59

-- Basic CRUD Functionlity
+- Advanced concepts in mongoDB